wp-plugins/foundation-columns/readme.txt

 == Changelog ==

+= 0.5 =
+* Added support for blog grids
+* Moved from prompt to popup

 = 0.4 =
-The first version of the plugin.
+* The first version of the plugin.

 == Upgrade Notice ==